bstt/bsttJson/README.md

 Note: This library is not intended to be the fastest or the most powerful, but the easiest to use.

+If you want performance take a look at the branch [rapidjson](https://github.com/bstt/bsttJson/tree/rapidjson).

 # Installation

 ## Header only